oleksiyk/bee/README.md

 Written when job is sent.
 * `queued`
 Written when job enters working queue.
+* `duplicate`
+Written when job us marked as duplicate to another existing job.
 * `delayed`
 Written when job is being delayed due to `delay` property (see [Job options](#optionslist)) or when job is waiting to be retried after exception failure.
 Contains additional `till` property which is a timestamp in ms.
 * `exception`